/

 If you’re looking for more creamier shellfish dishes, such as lobster with butter sauce or creamy crab bisque, we recommend you return to our Chardonnay Reserve.
 Its structure, silky texture, subtle oak, moderate acidity, and vanilla notes contrast beautifully with these dishes' creamy sauces and fatty nature in a way that is rich without being overwhelming.

 Chardonnay Reserve is acidic enough to defuse the meatiness, and its flavors support the rich fish dish’s buttery notes, making for a creamy, even palate.
-This is a wonderful match because the wine and the food reveal their true colors.
+This is a wonderful match because the full-bodied white wine and the food reveal their true colors.

 A Final Thought on Pairing Cellar Beast Wines with Seafood